AML/CTF Hub

 For most legal practices, the Program Starter Kits (Starter Kits) can be adopted and implemented as a compliant AML/CTF program.
 The two most relevant Starter Kits for the legal profession are the Legal Profession Starter Kit and the Conveyancing Starter Kit.
 These are part of a suite of Starter Kits for newly regulated entities, including lawyers, accountants, real estate professionals, and precious metals and stones dealers.

-Implementation Guide now available: for sole practitioners and small practices
+Sole practitioners and small practices

 The Law Society of NSW AML/CTF Implementation Guide: for sole practitioners and small practices is designed to complement AUSTRAC’s Starter Kits.
 It helps legal practices move from theory to implementation by providing: